M22AIE243/Financial360_dataset/README.md

 It’s designed not just for researchers in vision and language tasks, but also for those looking to validate or fine-tune small, efficient models on domain-specific data with real-world utility

+-----for running python files------------
-To run any python File Export GROQ_API_KEY=your key in double Quotes from groq Also verify the folder location form where We reading/writing  files.
+To run any python File Export GROQ_API_KEY="your key in double Quotes from groq"

+Also verify the folder location from where code is reading/writing files.
 Based on imports you may need to run pip install commands.

 Thank you.